Ralph Milne: League title and European Cup campaign

-The 1982–83 season proved to be a seminal year for both Dundee United and 21 year-old Milne.
+The 1982–83 season was a seminal year for both Dundee United and 21-year-old Milne.
 The club won the league for the first time, finishing one point ahead of Celtic and "New Firm rivals" Aberdeen in a tightly fought league campaign.
 Milne's 16 goals in the league, playing wide right, were a significant contribution to United's league win.
 One of the most high profile of these goals was on 20 April when he scored the winning goal in a 3–2 win over Celtic at Parkhead; he controlled an Eamonn Bannon cross from the right on his chest and volleyed the ball from 20 yards out past Celtic goalkeeper Packie Bonner.

 On the last day of the season, 14 May 1983, Dundee United needed a win to guarantee the league title.
 The day after his 22nd birthday, Milne opened the scoring against local rivals Dundee with a skilfully executed long-distance chipped shot; the match finished 2–1 to United.
 Milne achieved his peak goal tally in his career that season, scoring 21 goals in all competitions.
 Having turned 22 the day before the game, the goal against Dundee was to be the defining moment of his career.

 Dundee United's league success saw them take part in the European Cup in 1983–84.
 Milne scored doubles against Hamrun Spartans and Standard Liège as United reached the semi-final, losing 3–2 on aggregate to Roma in an ill-tempered tie.
 Dundee United also failed to retain their league title, finishing in third place and 10 points behind champions Aberdeen.
 Milne's goal tally also dropped significantly from the previous year, down to five goals in the league and a total of 12 in all competitions.